General Overview of Graduate Programs

 We offer three graduate degree options in our department: a Master of Arts (M.A.) degree with one of two specialties, or a Educational Specialist (Ed.S.) degree.

-The M.A. program specialties include a General/ Experimental option and an Applied Behavior Analysis option.
+There are two Masters of Arts (M.A.) program, General/ Experimental Applied Behavior Analysis (ABA).
 The M.A.
-General/ Experimental option is geared towards individuals who intend to eventually pursue a doctoral degree at another university, pursue a career in Research Analysis, or teach at a community college level; this program requires 30 units.
-The Applied Behavior Analysis option allows students to meet coursework and experience requirements for national certification as behavior analysts; this program requires 44 units.
+General/ Experimental program is geared towards individuals who intend to eventually pursue a doctoral degree at another university, pursue a career in research analysis, or teach at a community college level; this program requires 30 units.
+The Applied Behavior Analysis program allows students to meet coursework and experience requirements for national certification as behavior analysts; this program requires 44 units.

 The Ed.S. program has an emphasis in School Psychology; this program requires 76 units and prepares students to obtain the Pupil Personnel Services (PPS) credential in School Psychology.

 |Designed for prospective doctoral students or community college instructors|

 |Path to national certification as a behavior analyst|

 Note that the contemporary practice of clinical psychology in California and most other states requires a doctoral degree (Ph.D. or Psy.D., or equivalent) along with additional supervised training and experience.
 Those considering the Master of Arts General/ Experimental option who intend to gain entry into the human services job market should also investigate career options available through California State University Fresno’s Department of Social Work Education (559-278-3992) and/or the Department of Counseling, Special Education, and Rehabilitation (559-278-0340).